Blackfoot man arrested on sex abuse charges - Local News 8

 Blackfoot man arrested on sex abuse charges

-BLACKFOOT, Idaho (KIFI/KIDK)-Kilby Williams, 35, appeared for his first appearance/arraignment in court Tuesday, January 21, on seven counts of lewd conduct with a minor child under the age of 16.
-He was arrested by the Bingham County Sheriff’s Office on Friday, January 17.
+BLACKFOOT, Idaho (KIFI/KIDK) - Kilby Williams, 35, appeared for his first appearance/arraignment in court Tuesday, Jan.
+21, on seven counts of lewd conduct with a minor child under the age of 16.
+He was arrested by the Bingham County Sheriff’s Office on Friday, Jan.
+17.

-He was being held in the Bingham County Jail on $150,000 bond.
+He was being held in the Bingham County Jail on a $150,000 bond.

 Williams is scheduled to appear for preliminary hearing before Judge James Barrett on Thursday, January 30.
 He is also requesting a reduction in bond or release on his own recognizance.